WWE Rumors: Finn Balor’s Concussion Sparks Jinder Mahal Steroid Use Allegations

 Although Mahal is facing steroid use allegations yet again after apparently causing Finn Balor’s concussion on this week’s Monday Night RAW, he did take to Instagram late last week (h/t Wrestling Inc.), denying the accusations and claiming that his much-improved physique is all on account of a strict training regimen.

-“Anyone else on the roster have veins in their abs??… And of course I’ll get a hundred “steroid” or “wellness” comments….
-I’ve been tested multiple times since coming back, and have never once in over 6 years with WWE had any issues.
+“Anyone else on the roster have veins in their abs??… And of course I’ll get a hundred ‘steroid’ or ‘wellness’ comments….
+I’ve been tested multiple times since coming back, and have never once in over six years with WWE had any issues.
 Follow my IG stories or my SnapChat and you can see that no one is out-training me, and no one is out-dieting me.”

 At the moment, it’s not clear when exactly Finn Balor will return from his concussion, though the Inquisitr reported Wednesday night that he may be out for a few weeks, with his availability for Payback still in question.
 As for Jinder Mahal, the steroid use accusations still continue, and while it might seem that he was traded to SmackDown Live on Tuesday night as punishment for the Balor incident, it appears that he was sent to the blue brand to continue a feud with Mojo Rawley that started at WrestleMania 33’s Andre the Giant Memorial Battle Royal.